Update from the President, Betsy Pollock:

 We’ve reached a milestone.
 Our endowment is now $1 million.
 Endowments help ensure the future of the organization.
 It took us 11 years to reach the first million.
-We’re hoping to double our endowment by 2018.
+We hope to double our endowment by 2018.
 You can contribute directly or put the Brookline Senior Center in your will.
-Let us know so we can include you in our Legacy Society.

 I think of how much the Center means to me.
 I love coming here to see the friendship and love that happens every day among guests, volunteers and staff.
 Think about how much it means to you and how important it is to keep the love going.
 Make your future count and help our future be strong.
 Call director Ruthann Dobek: 617.
 730. 2756 or send email to email@example.com